PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 In the following recipes we will look at how microservices operate in the context of an example system, how to set up an effective development environment for this style of coding and also introduce other messaging and communication protocols

 ### See also
 Whilst we have used `restify` to create this simple service, we could also have just used the node core HTTP module to create our service or one of the other popular web frameworks such as `Express` [http://expressjs.com/](http://expressjs.com/) or `HAPI` [https://hapijs.com/](https://hapijs.com/).
-We will be using the Express framework to build a front end to our services in the following recipes but it can also be used for service creation.
+We will be using the Express framework to build a front end to our services in the following recipes but bear in mind that it can also be used for service creation.

 ## Creating the context